Arizona Inheritance Laws Without a Will (and deceased person was married)

 Person dies with only a spouse and no children.

-Person dies with a spouse and children from prior relationship.
+The deceased person had a spouse and children from prior relationship.

 Person dies without a spouse, but with children.